 Planning for your standardized tests

 Explore sample SAT and ACT questions online to see which test suits you and your learning style better—then schedule a test date well ahead of college application season.
 According to the College Board, SAT testing centers will likely offer fewer seats and may experience last-minute closures.
 Subject Tests are also available, though several language tests won’t be available until June 2021.
 The College Board has posted a schedule of this year’s Subject Tests, along with a sketched-out schedule for 2021–2022; check their website often for updates.
 Similarly, the ACT will hold in-person paper testing.
-Three new national test sessions have been added for September and October.
+Three new national test sessions were added for September and October to address students' needs for scores.

 While there’s currently no plan to offer the SAT online, the ACT hopes to offer online testing sometime in 2021.
 But for fall 2020, students who want to take the ACT should look for locations near them to sit for a traditional paper test.
 In areas hard hit by COVID-19, the ACT is working to develop “pop-up” test sites at local high schools and hotels to accommodate more students on existing national test dates.
 Keep an eye on the ACT website for updates; the key will be flexibility.
 “I think this coming year, the best chance to test might be in the spring and summer and the following fall,” Heaton says.